 Rating Element Updates

 To develop updated rating elements, ASAM and CARF completed a review of over two years of data from the ASAM Level of Care Certification.
-Based upon an analysis of the data, several elements were updated to reflect advances in practice and foster more comprehensive and effective adoption of the existing ASAM Criteria standards across 3.1, 3.5, and 3.7 levels of care.
+Based upon an analysis of the data, several elements were updated to reflect advances in practice and foster more comprehensive and effective adoption of existing ASAM Criteria rating elements across 3.1, 3.5, and 3.7 levels of care.

 The changes are made in alignment with the guiding principles of The ASAM Criteria and support the expansion of patient-centered care, the individuation of treatment planning, and access to medications for addiction treatment.